How To Pick A Wedding Dress

 Remember The Dress Isn’t The Whole Outfit

-Make sure you set two separate budgets, one for your accessories, and one specifically for the dress.
+Make sure you set two separate budgets and have these on your wedding budget checklist, one for your accessories, and one specifically for the dress.
 You will have to factor in shoes, jewellery, veils and underwear to your overall dress shopping budget.
 So don’t spend every last penny on the dress and then have no money to make it truly magical with all the accessories that turn you into a bride on the day.

 Do Your Wedding Dress Research